sergeyen7/sergeyen7.github.io/index.md

 # How to use it

-* You can use it for your trading as you wish - on any exchange, spot or perpetual futures.
+* You can use it for your trading as you wish - on any exchange with spot or perpetual futures.
 My referral link for Hyperliquid exchange:

      [app.hyperliquid.xyz/join/SERGEYEN](https://app.hyperliquid.xyz/join/SERGEYEN).